What is this project all about?

 If my schedule changes, is there a penalty if I have to cancel or reschedule my appointment?

 No. Simply visit the booking site or call KTI at 1-833-543-8807 to modify or cancel your appointment at no charge.

 Will there be an interruption to my water service?

-Your water service may be temporarily interrupted during your 30-90 minute appointment.
+Yes, your water service will be temporarily interrupted during your appointment.

 Who is doing the installation?

 The City has hired KTI Utility Services to carry out the installation.
 KTI installers can be identified by a KTI uniform and identification badge.
 All installers are certified and trained to install water meters.
 Technicians are bonded and have had a criminal background check.
 Installers will never request payment from property owners.